o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/shader-resource-groups.md

   <!-- [todo] [Add a link to a page where we talk about the MaterialSRG, we might not have this yet] -->

 - **SRG_PerSubPass**
+  - FrequencyID = 3
 <!-- [NOTE TO DEVS: Elaborate] -->

 - **SRG_PerPass**
+  - FrequencyID = 4
   <!-- [NOTE TO DEVS: Elaborate] -->

 - **SRG_PerPass_WithFallback**
+  - FrequencyID = 5
   <!-- [NOTE TO DEVS: Elaborate] -->

 - **SRG_PerView**
+  - FrequencyID = 6
   - This SRG is compiled by the Asset Processor.
 In each game project, reads the file `<Gproject>/ShaderLib/viewsrg.srgi` and stitches together the SRG definitions from multiple files.
   - It should contain information related to the view (camera) changes, such as view, projection, inverse viewProjection matrices, and culling frustum.
   - It should contain data which is culled per view, such as lists of active lights and occlusion bodies.
   - Any `*.azsl` or `*.azsli` file that needs the symbols defined in `scenesrg.srgi` must have the include directive: `#include <viewsrg.srgi>`

 - **SRG_PerScene**
+  - FrequencyID = 7
   - This SRG is compiled by the Asset Processor.
 In each game project, Asset Processor reads the file `<project>/ShaderLib/scenes.srgi` and stitches together the SRG definitions from multiple files.
   - It should contain data shared for the whole scene, such as global time or the sky constants.
 These data belong to the PerScene SRG because they are likely to change only with the scene.
   - Any `*.azsl` or *`.azsli`* file that needs the symbols defined in `scenesrg.srgi` must have the include directive: `#include <scenesrg.srgi>`

 ### SRG Semantics (ShaderResourceGroupSemantic)
-An SRG Semantic provides meta-data for the SRG that is reflected to the Atom Asset Builder.
+An SRG Semantic provides meta-data for the SRG that is reflected to the Asset Builder.
 SRG semantics contain the attributes, **FrequencyId** and **ShaderVariantFallback**.

 #### FrequencyId
 The `FrequencyId` attribute contains a value that indicates a specific frequency in which that SRG changes.
 A lower value indicates higher priority, while a higher value indicates lower priority.
 Logically, each SRG is a shader resource data mapped per frequency.
 For example, once every time the scene changes (PerScene), the view changes (PerView), the material changes (PerMaterial), and the geometry changes (PerObject).

 #### **ShaderVariantFallback**
-When using option variables, you must designate exactly one SRG as a fallback for the shader variant key.
+When using shader options, you must designate exactly one SRG as a fallback for the shader variant key.
 The size must be large enough to fit all options serialized into a single key.
 The value is in bits and is 128-bit aligned, so it's recommended to choose values such as 128, 256, 384, and so on.
 The size limit prevents an unwanted explosion of options.
 Setting it to 128 should be sufficient unless a higher value is needed.
+(At this time there is no reason to set this above 128, as the runtime is hard-coded for a 128 bit limit.
+See ShaderVariantKeyBitCount in ShaderVariantKey.h).

 ### SRG Functions
 SRGs contain function declarations.